-Stenographers, or Transcriptionists, are tasked with translating someone’s verbal words into written words for others to read or examine.
-In this field, a stenographer’s services can be useful in several career choices.
+Stenographers, or Transcriptionists, are tasked with translating someone’s spoken words into written words for others to read or examine.
+In this field, the stenographer’s services can be useful in several career choices.

-A Court Reporter, or Court Stenographer, focuses on the words spoken in a legal setting, such as in a trial, deposition or other judicial meetings.
+A Court Reporter, or Court Stenographer, focuses on the words spoken in a legal setting, such as in a trial, deposition, or other judicial meetings.
 The Court Reporter’s position can be obtained by earning certification and licensure according to your state’s requirements.
-The typical salary for this career is $51,320 annually, however, if you choose to earn an associate degree in this field, it could increase your earning potential.
+The typical salary for this career is $60,130 annually; however, if you choose to earn an associate degree in this field, it could increase your earning potential.

 If you choose to focus your efforts in the field of medicine, perhaps a position as a Medical Transcriptionist is for you.
-Most employers require a minimum education of a certificate program, however, there are degree programs available, as well.
-As healthcare providers such as, doctors and nurses, provide audio patient information, the Medical Transcriptionist transfers the information into accurate written information in the form of a medical record.
-A MT requires an extensive knowledge in medical terminology.
-Medical Transcriptionists are hired to work in hospitals, clinics and insurance companies.
-The typical salary for this career is $35,720 annually.
+Most employers require a minimum education of a certificate program; however, there are degree programs available, as well.
+As healthcare providers, such as doctors and nurses, provide audio patient information, the Medical Transcriptionist transfers the data into accurate written information in the form of a medical record.
+A Medical Transcriptionist requires extensive knowledge in medical terminology.
+Medical Transcriptionists are hired to work in hospitals, clinics, and insurance companies.
+The typical salary for this career is $33,380 annually.

 With stenography experience, you may be interested in becoming an Interpreter or a Translator.
 Both titles usually require a bachelor’s degree.
 In addition, besides being proficient in the English language, it is recommended that you also have sufficient knowledge of at least one foreign language.
 The salary for this position is approximately $46,120 per year.
-Typically, an Interpreter’s duties include a concentration on the spoken word and sign language, while a Translator typically works in the written language.
-Interpreters and Translators can be self-employed or may work for companies who specialized in translation and interpretation.
-They often work in schools, conference centers, courtrooms, hospitals and places of worship.
+Typically, an Interpreter’s duties include a concentration on the spoken word and sign language, while a Translator usually works in the written language.
+Interpreters and Translators can be self-employed or may work for companies that specialize in translation and interpretation.
+They often work in schools, conference centers, courtrooms, hospitals, and places of worship.

 If you are interested in this field, please check out our choices for the Best Online Schools for Court Reporting to help you along your educational journey.